MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 ## ServerCacheTime

-This entry controls the amount of time in milliseconds that the operating system takes to expire server-side cache entries.
-A value of **0** disables the server-side session cache and prevents session resumption.
+This entry specifies server TLS session cache item lifetime in milliseconds.
+The default is 10 hours.
+A value of **0** turns off TLS session caching on the server and prevents session resumption.
 Increasing ServerCacheTime above the default values causes Lsass.exe to consume additional memory.
 Each session cache element typically requires 2 KB to 4 KB of memory.
 This entry doesn't exist in the registry by default.

 Applicable versions: All versions beginning with Windows Server 2008 and Windows Vista.